The Best Grapes Make the Best Wine

 It's harvest time in Southern California!
 You can feel the excitement on the vineyards.
 Winemakers are in the field testing grapes, anxiously waiting on the perfect Brix and pH levels that indicate it is time to harvest.
 Crews are ready to work throughout the night hand picking clusters of grapes.

 As a crop advisor with a fascination with winemaking, I thought it would be fun to dive deeper into the plant compounds responsible for the aromatics and flavors that make great wine.
-This is also an opportunity to explain how regenerative practices play a significant role in the quality of wine.
+This is also an opportunity to explain how regenerative practices play a significant role in the quality of wine and growing grapes in California.

-Focusing on soil health and cultural management provides immediate benefit to vineyard health and the quality of the grapes.
+Focusing on managing the best soil for wine in California and cultural management provides immediate benefit to vineyard health and the quality of the grapes.
 I see a major economic benefit for the Southern California AVAs if vineyards work together to improve soil ecology, consistency and collective value of their varietals.

 I was inspired to research secondary plant metabolites after taking a few courses at Regen Ag Academy and I found a fantastic article by Ali, Kashif et al. “Metabolic constituents of grapevine and grape-derived products.”
 Phytochemistry reviews : proceedings of the Phytochemical Society of Europe vol. 9,3 (2010): 357-378. doi:10.1007/s11101-009-9158-0